Back to School Sale: $100 OFF Sitewide Shop now

 Step 1: Prepare your Skin, Hair, and Shaving Razor

-Also, prepare a clean razor having sharp blades so that you do not have to put extra effort into shaving.
+Also, prepare a clean razor with sharp blades so that you do not have to put extra effort into shaving.

 Step 2: Shave Gently